Joy Isi Bewaji: Career

-Bewaji was Managing Director at Happenings radio and was an editor at Happenings magazine.
+Bewaji was managing director at Happenings radio and was an editor at Happenings magazine.
 She was previously the managing editor for Genevieve magazine.
 She is also the initiator of The Conversation that is centred around feminism, sexism and misogyny in Nigerian society.
 In 2016, she addressed the United Nations on issues around the girl-child.

-Bewaji is a critic of popularity of religious practices among Nigerians, she describes the end result as creating "vulnerable, self-centred and clearly delusional" citizens.
+Bewaji is a critic of popularity of religious practices among Nigerians, she describes the result as creating "vulnerable, self-centred and clearly delusional" citizens.
 She went further to espouse that religion was a mere instrument to provide temporary satisfaction in an imaginary setting.
 Her comments were criticized by many including Mark Anthony Osuchukwu from YNaija, who stated that she should mind her business in an article titled, Hallelujah Challenge vs the Joy Isi Bewaji Challenge.

 In 2014, she unveiled Tina’s Shoes & Love Issues, which is an audio series made for women.
 During a 2014 interview, she revealed that she is close to publishing some of her books.

 In 2016, she organized and moderated a session titled Gender Equality And The Funk of Feminism, where the discussants raised issues that affects women in achieving their full potentials.
 Speaking on the motivation for her play, Story of my Vagina (2016), Bewaji explained that "women have refused to evolve beyond the traditional stereotypes society has imposed on them".
 The theatrical performance span through gender discrimination, domestic violence, religious segmentation and cultural oppression towards women.

 At the 2016 UN International Youth Day, Bewaji identified religion, culture and patriarchy as the main cause of poverty in Nigeria.
 She advised youths to disregard all they've learnt from the older generations, stating that they wouldn't go far in life if they continue to dwell in them.